 1. Have a security audit done if you’ve never had one done.

-6. Never click a link in an e-mail .
+8. Never click a link in an e-mail without checking it first.
 This can be a tricky subject.
 Hover your mouse(Don’t click any links) over the links and see if the address presented in the bottom bar matches the text of the link.
 If it doesn’t it’s a fake.
 Contact ETC-MD.

 9. Remove admin rights from users as much as possible.